mace-cream/clusterhowto/matlab.md

 # Matlab
-This software is disabled by default.
-If you want to use, contact the cluster admin.
+If you want to use, type `module load matlab`.

 ## GUI
 Warning: Do not use GUI mode to run large-scale experiment.
 GUI is run on managenode and will use all CPUs if parallelism is enabled.
 This will cause the unstability of the system.